oraclize/docs/source/includes/_ethereum.md

 </aside>

 <aside class="notice">
 The security guarantee mentioned above is only valid on the mainnet, not on the testnet.
-For more information get in touch with info@oraclize.it.
+For more information get in touch with info@provable.xyz
 </aside>

 To protect the plaintext queries, an Elliptic Curve Integrated Encryption Scheme was chosen.
 The steps performed for the encryption are the following ones: